fortrabbit/help/docs/support-tips.md

 ## Ask for clarification

-We are often busy and usually recieve a lot of questions about the same or similar topics.
+We are often busy and usually receive a lot of questions about the same or similar topics.
 Sometimes we asses the situation incorrectly and provide inaccurate suggestions.
 If you think this has happened, or if the answer does not make sense to you, ask for explanations.
 Don't be afraid to correct us, or provide further details if we don't seem to understand the issue.

 ## Ask in english